 A study of the key political, social and intellectual developments of modern Europe in global context.
 This course is organized chronologically, beginning with the Industrial and French Revolutions.
 Students develop an understanding of the political grammar and material bases of the present day by exploring the social origins of conservatism, liberalism, feminism, imperialism and totalitarianism.
 In discussions and in lectures students learn to study and to respond critically in written and spoken form to a variety of historical documents and secondary texts.
-3 credits
+Students must register for HSS3 L1 as well as one HSS3 section.
+All students enrolled in HSS3 must view the asynchronous HSS3 lecture in advance of their section meeting.
+3 credits.